“What if we just went travelling instead?” said my wife, shifting our one-year-old to her other hip.

 It wasn’t good enough.
 The world is too interesting, too varied, too full of different perspectives to settle for just one way of living.
 Will we be poorer when we get back in six months?
 Yes, almost certainly.
 Will it be much harder to work on the road or advance my career?
 You betcha.
-Will it be possible to get back on the London housing ladder where we jumped off?
+Will it be possible to get back on the housing ladder where we jumped off?
 I don’t think so.
 But those aren’t my top priorities any more.
 Maybe we won’t even go back to London.

 It took me four years to realise my wife was right all along

 I don’t know where we’re going to go after Costa Rica.
-We left the UK slightly later than we planned (thanks, dysfunctional British property system) so the Southern Hemisphere will have to wait for our next trip.
+We left home slightly later than we planned (thanks, dysfunctional British property system) so the Southern Hemisphere will have to wait for our next trip.
 We’re here another week and then… maybe Belize or Mexico?
 Maybe straight to California to drive an RV all the way up the west coast to the Pacific North West?
 I have a godfather in Vancouver who owes me about 20 years of birthday presents.
 We’ve even taken a virtual tour of the Green School in Bali, just in case we want to stay there for a term or two.

 The criteria are fluid and we’re going to take it as it comes.
 As long as there is some kind of internet connection, I can work to pay for (some of) this trip and the kids can study.
 Online learning will definitely play a part, but in just the last 10 days my children have climbed over an old lava flow on the slopes of a volcano, tracked leaf-cutter ants as they carved a trail through the floor of a rainforest and vomited all over themselves in the back of a car driving over Monteverde’s unbelievably bad mountain roads.
-That last lesson isn’t in the British curriculum, but it doesn’t make it any less valuable.
+That last lesson isn’t in the school curriculum, but it doesn’t make it any less valuable.
 Get a 4X4 if you’re coming.